Please don’t hold up the tower – Pisa, Italy

 Overall, there isn’t much to see in Pisa; it was heavily bombed during WW II and much of it was destroyed.
 Most of what remained are the historical sights north of the river Arno, the most famous of which is the leaning tower of Pisa.

 Probably everyone has seen photos of the tower.
 Still, it took me by surprise: 1) it is shorter than what I expected and 2) seen from the right angle, you can really see the lean.
 It didn’t seem so pronounced in pictures I’ve seen.
-Other than that I was honestly not that impressed.
-I also thought I’d have to kill myself if I saw one more tourist doing that thing where they’re pretending to be supporting the tower.

 The whole area is very, very touristy.
 Still, I really recommend a visit as a day trip – we stored our bags at the train station (which a lot of people seem to do) and walked the 20 or so minutes to the site.